Seeed-Projects/Agora_Convo_AI_reSpeaker/README.md

    - 🤖 AI responds with emotion
    - 📝 Transcripts appear in left panel
    - 🎭 Emoji displays at top
-   - 💡 ReSpeaker LEDs light up (if connected)
+   - 💡 reSpeaker LEDs light up (if connected)

 ### Stopping the Application